Lee Min Ho, Song Joong Ki Continue To Inspire Fans, Actors Make Huge Donations

 A post shared by SONG JOONG KI / 송중기 (@songjoongkionly) on

 Song Joong Ki, who impressively portrayed the role of Captain Yoo Shi-Jin in Descendants Of The Sun, is not new in doing charitable acts.
 It can be recalled that last year, the 31-year-old actor secretly donated 20 million KRW or about $18,000 to the Nanum House Comfort Women charity organization.
-The charity aims to give assistance to victims of sexual slavery during the World War II.
+The charity aims to give assistance to victims of sexual slavery during World War II.
 Despite keeping it a secret, the foundation itself revealed his good act.

 The actor also extended his help to the Korean Childhood Leukemia Foundation.
 He has been helping the said group since 2011.
 Song Joong Ki’s donation was able to provide treatment to over 10 children diagnosed with cancer.